pydata/xarray/doc/internals/how-to-create-custom-index.rst

    This feature is highly experimental.
 Support for custom indexes has been introduced in v2022.06.0 and is still incomplete.
 API is subject to change without deprecation notice.
+However we encourage you to experiment and report issues that arise.

-Xarray's built-in support for label-based indexing and alignment operations relies on :py:class:`pandas.Index` objects.
-It is powerful and suitable for many applications but it also has some limitations:
+Xarray's built-in support for label-based indexing (e.g. `ds.sel(latitude=40, method="nearest")`) and alignment operations relies on :py:class:`pandas.Index` objects.
+Pandas Indexes are powerful and suitable for many applications but also have some limitations:

 - it only works with 1-dimensional coordinates where explicit labels are fully loaded in memory